• TaskPad and To-Do Bar

 Outlook tasks are central to the TWC-MYN system, and nearly all your task management activities can be managed within the TaskPad or To-Do Bar.
 You might go to the Tasks folder to see future tasks, or completed tasks, but that will be rare.

 Occasionally though, you will want access to more advanced task management capabilities, and so you will need some specialized views to accomplish that.
 In Lessons 11 and 12 of the book (2nd Ed.) you will find a number of specialized Tasks folder views, which solve a variety of unique needs.
-Nearly all those views are included in the MYN ClearContext IMS installation.
+Nearly all those views are included in the MYN ClearContext installation.
 Here is a list of those views that are included, and what they do.

 MYN All Now-Tasks